internetarchive/archive-pdf-tools/README.rst

     feh extracted_image_base*.png

-`tools/pdfimagesmrc` can be used to check how the size of the PDF is broken down into the foreground, background and masks.
+`tools/pdfimagesmrc` can be used to check how the size of the PDF is broken down into the foreground, background, masks and text layer.

 License
 =======